jdellert/icon-evol/README.md

 Computation of sound stability scores
 ===
 * Java code resides in code directory

-* setting up the environment:
+Setting up the environment
+---
 * clone the repository and recursively update the submodules
   ```
   git clone https://github.com/jdellert/icon-evol.git
-  cd icon-evol
+  cd icon-evol/code
   git submodule update --init --recursive
   ```
-  * recommended: import as a project into IntelliJ (.iml file is in repository)
+* recommended: import as a project into IntelliJ (iconevol.iml in code directory)
-  * otherwise (e.g. in Eclipse): import as Maven project (pom.xml is in repository),
+* otherwise (e.g. in Eclipse): import as Maven project (pom.xml in code directory),
   manually configure relevant folders from submodules as additional source folders

+Reproducing the SSt values used in the article
+---
 * reproducing our results:

 Supplementary materials